Ambrose McGann

-Ambrose James McGann (May 1868 – February 2, 1941) was an infielder/outfielder in Major League Baseball, playing mainly at shortstop for the Louisville Colonels during the season.
+Ambrose James McGann (May 1868 – February 2, 1941) was an American infielder/outfielder in Major League Baseball, playing mainly at shortstop for the Louisville Colonels during the season.

 McGann was born in Baltimore, Maryland, to Andrew and Catherine McGann, who were both born in Maryland to Irish emigrants.

 In one season career, McGann was a .288 hitter (21-for-73) with nine runs and nine RBI in 20 games, including five doubles, two triples, six stolen bases, and a .358 on-base percentage.

 McGann died in his homeland of Baltimore, at the age of 72.